Great Rapprochement: The gold standard and the election of 1896

 The British acquiescence to negotiation and arbitration in the Venezuelan crisis may have been influenced by a desire to avoid negotiation with William Jennings Bryan, a leading candidate for President of the United States in 1896.

 American currency policy was a dominant domestic issue throughout the 19th century with an international tinge.
 Generally speaking, banking interests, which were then heavily centered in London, favored a deflationary gold standard while agrarian and mining interests favored an inflationary bimetallist or outright free silver policy to reduce or erase nominal debts.
 The soundness of the American dollar also had implications for access to international trade, which was dominated by the gold-backed British pound sterling and German mark.
 Many American manufacturing interests therefore called for "sound currency," meaning either acceptance of the international gold standard or bimetallism contingent upon international agreement.

-Populist William Jennings Bryan won the 1896 Democratic Party nomination for President on a platform explicitly opposed to the sound currency argument.
-Near the conclusion of his famous Cross of Gold speech, Bryan directly accused England of interference in American economic sovereignty and framed outright bimetallism without international approval as a nationalist alternative:
+Populist William Jennings Bryan won the 1896 Democratic Party nomination for president on a platform explicitly opposed to the sound currency argument.
+Near the conclusion of his famous Cross of Gold speech, Bryan directly accused Britain of interference in American economic sovereignty and framed outright bimetallism without international approval as a nationalist alternative:

 Other Bryanite populists including John Peter Altgeld, William Hope Harvey, and Mary Elizabeth Lease echoed this theme in their speeches, alarming British opinion.
-In his 1894 tract Coin's Financial School, Harvey went so far as to argue that the total extermination of the English name from the face of the planet would be popular and just.

 However, Bryan lost the election to William McKinley, paving the way for fourteen years of unanimous Republican government.
 Soon after, the Klondike Gold Rush, a final failed international conference, and the legal adoption of a pure American gold standard in 1900 effectively ended the currency issue, thereby securing British loans in the United States and putting the two countries on the same terms of trade.
 The resolution of the currency issue thus also served to realign Republican Party opinion in favor of the British at the turn of the century, paving the way for rapprochement under successive Republican presidents.